KristianCorrea/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express has routers to keep the application clean, modular, and restful.
+    Express also has middleware which can verify incoming data.

 - [ ] Describe Middleware?

+    A middleware is a function that sits inbetween the client and the server.
+It can be customized and be use to authenticate clients to our application.

 - [ ] Describe a Resource?

+    It is data consumed by the client given from the server.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status 200

 - [ ] How can we partition our application into sub-applications?

+    Using routes to seperate endpoints.
+For example you can seperate posts into the /posts route and comments into the /comments route.

 ## Minimum Viable Product